liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2022-11-24 22:32:22 Putting domain behavior on the class side rather than on the instance side places a bet that this domain concept will never involve data that varies.

 - 2022-11-24 22:07:38 "Dependencies can’t be avoided but should certainly be minimized."

 - 2022-11-24 22:07:26 **Dependencies are vulnerabilities**